 Enter the target file name, complete with directory path (/usr/lib/firefox/firefox-bin in this example) and then create a new profile.

 Be sure to use /usr/lib/firefox/firefox-bin and verify the binary application target is specified, not the shell script.
-Although the shell script can also be profiled through AppArmor, it is not the
+Although the shell script can also be profiled through AppArmor, it is not the objective of this simple exercise.

 Next, begin exercising Firefox in a typical fashion: open files, play content and so on, then quit.
 Be sure to give AppArmor application events to observe.
 Simple actions will do, and only a few of them are sufficient to provide AppArmor with enough activity to make a profile.